opencog/cogserver/opencog/cogserver/proxy/README.md

 ...
 ```
 That's it.
 After this point, all subsequent `sexpr` invocations will
 pass through both of the pass-thru proxies.
+Alternately, just use the
+`cog://example.com?r-thru&w-thru` URL in the CogStorageNode.

 Design Notes
 ------------